Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Got Any Feedback?
-If you have any feedback, be it a bug report, a suggestion or a feature request, feel free to [open an Issue](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
-All we ask is that you try to label your issue suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for.
-If an issue on that topic already exists, instead add on to that issue with a comment of your own.
-We appreciate any kind of constructive feedback you can give us.
+If you have any feedback, be it a bug report, a suggestion, or a feature request, feel free to [open an Issue](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
+All we ask is that you try to label your issue suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for, although it's fine if you don't.
+And if an issue about a specific topic already exists, please add to that issue with a comment of your own instead of posting a new issue.
+We will greatly appreciate any kind of constructive feedback you can give us.

 ## Links